marcwieland95/documentation/thumbnail.md

 The [Post Thumbnails](https://codex.wordpress.org/Post_Thumbnails) are an images that are chosen as the representative for post.

-Registering own thumbnails allows for creating addtional images sizes, beyond those shipped with WordPress.
+Registering own thumbnails allows for creating additional images sizes, beyond those shipped with WordPress.

 <a name="basics-of-thumbnails"></a>
 ## [Basics of thumbnails](#basics-of-thumbnails)